|Type||Summer Schools - |

 |Course contact||If you have any questions about this course, please email firstname.lastname@example.org.|

-The Creative Writing Summer School offers specialist seminars for anyone wishing to enhance their ability as a writer
+The Creative Writing Summer School offers specialist seminars for creative writers wishing to enhance their skills.

-Applicants at intermediate level take two mandatory seminars, Critical Reading for Creative Writers and Developing as a Creative Writer
+Applicants at Level 1 take two mandatory seminars: Critical Reading for Creative Writers and Developing as a Creative Writer.

-Applicants at advanced level choose two seminars from:
+Applicants at Level 2 choose two seminars from:

 The programme provides a minimum of 46.5 contact hours, comprising

 A range of optional excursions and social events will be offered throughout the summer school.
-These are likely to include: a walking tour of Oxford, after-dinner talks, open mic nights, and weekend excursions to sites of literary and/or historical interest.
+These are likely to include: a walking tour of Oxford, after-dinner talks, and weekend excursions to sites of literary and/or historical interest.

 Critical Reading for Creative Writers

-Tutor: Dr Tara Stubbs is a University Lecturer in English Literature and Creative Writing at Oxford University Department for Continuing Education, and Director of the Oxford University Creative Writing Summer School.
-She is the author of a range of publications on modernist poetry and fiction, with a focus on Irish and American literature, and has recently begun a biographical project on the publishing career of Harold Macmillan.
+Tutor: Dr Sandie Byrne is University Lecturer in English at Oxford University and a Fellow of Kellogg College, Oxford, as well as Director of the Oxford University Creative Writing Summer School.
+She is the author of a number of books and articles on nineteenth- and twentieth-century English literature.

 Developing as a Creative Writer